 H-1B Cap-Gap Extension

-New H-1Bs become effective each October 1, but the application period for most employers begins six months earlier, April 1.
+New H-1B visas become effective each October 1, but the application period for most employers begins six months earlier on April 1.
 The "cap gap" occurs when a student's F-1 status and/or OPT expire before their approved H-1B begins October 1.

 The H-1B Cap Gap Extension allows certain students with pending or approved H-1B petitions to remain in the U.S. in F-1 status until the start date of their approved H-1B employment period, even if the OPT authorization and/or F-1 grace period would have otherwise expired before October 1.